 Justice Rosyln Aburili said he waded into murky waters of seeking a Judicial Review remedy which he failed to sustain.

-Justicenow.co.ke will post the judgement delivered on June 6 2017 at the Milimani law courts shortly.
+Justicenow.co.ke will post the judgment delivered on June 6, 2017, at the Milimani law courts shortly.

 Judge Aburili dismissed petition saying Godana should have appealed the decision at the board level.

 Stay order on tender lapsed

 “An analysis of the compliant does not establish any procedural impropriety made at the review board…he had an opportunity to lodge appeal against the review board but lodged a judicial review, (he) did not expressly state what irregularities, fair administrative justice(sic) were violated.